-We are free and informal.
+We are free and informal

 Our scheme is available at no cost to consumers and is readily accessible regardless of ethnicity, language skills, physical or mental abilities or geographic location within South Australia.

-We are not an advocacy service.
+We are not an advocacy service

 We are a scheme for complaint resolution, not for advocacy.
 We act independently whilst maintaining good working relationships with our members, consumer organisations and other interested bodies.

-We are not a government department.
+We are not a government department

-As a not-for-profit public company limited by guarantee and governed by a constitution and charter, our independence is assured by a Board of Directors, equal number of whom are nominated and elected by the industries and directors nominated by the regulator to represent the customers of electricity, gas and water services or public interest groups relevant to those services, and an independent Chair.
+Our independence is assured by a Board of Directors, equal number of whom are nominated and elected by the industries and directors nominated by the regulator to represent the customers of electricity, gas and water services or public interest groups relevant to those services, and an independent Chair.

-At the Energy and Water Ombudsman SA our mission is to facilitate the prompt resolution of complaints and disputes between consumers of electricity, gas and water services and members of the scheme by providing a free, independent, accessible, fair and informal service to consumers.
+Our mission is to facilitate the prompt resolution of complaints and disputes between consumers of electricity, gas and water services and members of the scheme by providing a free, independent, accessible, fair and informal service to consumers.

 Our services are free to consumers.